 I like to think of them as High School superlatives.
 This technique can be especially nice if you’re not really much of a journaler.
 Have some pre-canned prompts and take some time to fill them out at the end of each day.
 For example, “The favorite thing I ate today was __,” “I got most excited about ______,” “The biggest challenge was ____.”
 If superlatives aren’t your thing, consider just using a list format.
 Have a page for sights, a page for interesting people, a page for ridiculous moments, a page for the biggest wastes of money.
 Add to them as you go.

 This doesn’t work for everyone, but it’s a lot of fun for people who are motivated to travel not just because of the sights they see, but also the people they meet.
 I love those moments when you connect with a young couple from Sweden on the bus in Barcelona, or when you spend an entire evening talking with an old regular at a pub in Ireland.
 Those experiences are golden.
 Gathering little words and notes from the people who made your trip so precious can be a great project.

 It’s still, hands-down best way to record travels (or perhaps… anything).
 This way, you’re not just recording what you saw or heard, but how it made you feel.
 (I know, I’m getting a little mushy here.)
 That’s the magic of travel!
 It opens up your mind.
 That’s why travel is so good for things like getting over a breakup.
-This article is actually about destination rehab, but it talks about principles universal in travel: going somewhere else, and switching up your patterns and routine can help you feel open and fresh.
-It helps you tap into something deeper in yourself and re-examine your spiritual, emotional, and creative sides.
+There is just something about going somewhere else and switching up your routine that helps you feel refreshed.
+It helps you to re-examine your spiritual, emotional, and creative sides.
 Prioritize your journal-writing as you travel and keep it handy when you’re out and about so that you can jot down notes and impressions.

 Do you have any unique ideas for recording your travels?
 If so, please share them with us in the comments below.